 You can use the network storage space provided by the university or different free cloud storage services.
 When using the latter, you should remember that you are relying on your files being stored by a complete outsider, so read the user agreement of the service carefully, and at least select a service that encrypts your files!

-As a student of the University of Helsinki, you have access to the UH home directory, which automatically creates back-up copies.
-To find out more about using the home directory on the university computers, read chapter 2.
+As a student of the University of Helsinki, you have access to the UH home directory (Z:), which automatically creates back-up copies.
+To find out more about using the home directory on the university computers, read chapter Special characteristics of the UH computers.
 The home directory can and should also be used outside the university network.
-Read more on this page.
+Read more on chapter Saving your work.

 In addition, all students and university employees have access to the OneDrive cloud storage service included in the Office 365 service.
 It allows you to share files and collaborate with other users, but also provides a space for saving your files in an online location outside your device.